222nd Infantry Brigade (United Kingdom)

-First World War
+World War I

 Formation and Service

-On the outbreak of the First World War, the Territorial Force (TF) immediately mobilised for home defence.
+On the outbreak of World War I, the Territorial Force (TF) immediately mobilised for home defence.
 On 31 August 1914, its units were authorised to raise 2nd battalions from those men who had not volunteered for, or were not fit for, overseas service, together with new volunteers, while the 1st Line went overseas to supplement the Regulars.
 Early in 1915, the 2nd Line TF battalions were raised to full strength to form new divisions, and began to form Reserve (3rd Line) units to supply drafts.
 The remaining Home Service men were separated out in May 1915 to form brigades of Coast Defence Battalions (termed Provisional Battalions from June 1915).

 Order of Battle

 The 2nd Provisional Brigade formed in North East England in May 1915 with the following composition: